 Enable Wireless: Check the box to enable the wireless function.
 If you do not want to use wireless, uncheck the box to disable all the wireless functions.
-Click Add New to create your own time schedule to enable the wireless function.
+Click New Schedule to create your own time schedule to enable the wireless function.

-Wireless Network Service Set Identifier (SSID) is the name of your band or 5GHz band if you want to use the 5GHz band.
+Wireless Network Service Set Identifier (SSID) is the name of your wireless

-Name: wireless network.
+Name: network.
 Create a name using up to 32 characters.
+The

-The SSID is case-sensitive.
+SSID is case-sensitive.

-802.11 Band: Select 2.4GHz if you want to use the 2.4GHz
+802.11 Band: Select 2.4GHz if you want to use the 2.4GHz band or 5GHz band if you want to use the 5GHz band.